-Only 8 percent of people who make New Year’s resolutions succeed in achieving them, according to research from the University of Scranton .
-If your resolution for the coming year centers on saving money — whether you are increasing your retirement contribution, considering a life insurance policy, or even just spending less day to day — you’re going to want to beat those odds.
+Only 4 percent of people who make New Year’s resolutions succeed in achieving them, according to a recent survey by Statistia.1 If your resolution for the coming year centers on saving money — whether you are increasing your retirement contribution, considering a life insurance policy, or even just spending less day to day — you’re going to want to beat those odds.
 The good news is there are ways to help maximize your chances of success.

 Set realistic financial goals